Consulate General of the Philippines, Honolulu: Building

-The chancery of the Consulate General in Honolulu is a two-storey mansion constructed in 1905.
+The chancery of the Philippine Consulate General in Honolulu is a two-storey mansion constructed in 1905.

 Originally owned by the family of German-born businessman William Pfotenhauer, who was hailed as one of Honolulu's greatest businessmen upon his death in 1913, the house later passed to the possession of another German couple, Kauaʻi sugar barons Albert and Florence Horner, to serve as their summer home, where it quickly became a center for social and cultural events.
 When the Horners relocated to the mainland United States, the property was leased to the German government to serve as the German consulate in Honolulu, and with the outbreak of World War II the mansion was later leased to a German missionary, who started a religious congregation on the property, to prevent its possible confiscation by the U.S. government under the Trading with the Enemy Act of 1917.
 After World War II, the property was later disposed by the Horner estate, administered by the Bishop Trust Company, to an Alan James Marshall, though the property continued to remain largely vacant.

-On July 4, 1947, the first anniversary of Philippine independence from the United States, Farolan proposed the acquisition of a building for the Consulate's chancery, which would be funded by pooling donations.
+On July 4, 1947, the first anniversary of Philippine independence from the United States, Farolan proposed the acquisition of a building for the consulate's chancery, which would be funded by pooling donations.
 This led to the formation of the Philippine Memorial Foundation (PMF), which purchased the property from Marshall the following year for $80,000 ($ in dollars).
 The PMF was able to raise $45,000, which it used to finance the down payment on the property, with the Philippine government paying $600 a month in rent, which was used to amortize the mortgage.
 The new chancery was inaugurated on November 14, 1948, with the Farolans throwing a reception to celebrate the occasion, but full operations would not begin until the following Tuesday.
 Initial reception to the chancery was mixed: in 1951, Foreign Affairs Undersecretary Felino Neri claimed that some community members had complained to him that the chancery was now too far from downtown Honolulu – a charge other community members and the PMF had denied, countering that it was perfectly located and it met all the needs of the community.